 The treasury shares have been designated for allocation under STMicroelectronics's share based remuneration programs on non-vested shares including such plans as approved by the 2005, 2006, 2007 and 2008 Annual General Meeting of Shareholders.
-As of December 31, 2008, 6,889,748 of these treasury shares were transferred to employees under STMicroelectronics's share based remuneration programs of which 4,022,629 in the year ended December 31, 2008, following the full vesting of the 2005 stock-award plan, the vesting of the first and second tranches of the 2006 stock-award plan, the vesting of the first tranch of the 2007 stock-award plan together with the acceleration of the vesting of a limited number of stock-awards.
+As of December 31, 2008, 6,889,748 of these treasury shares were transferred to employees under STMicroelectronics's share based remuneration programs of which 4,022,629 in the year ended December 31, 2008, following the full vesting of the 2005 stock-award plan, the vesting of the first tranch of the 2007 stock-award plan together with the acceleration of the vesting of a limited number of stock-awards.